cheshire-cat-ai/docs/mkdocs/administrators/env-variables.md

 Default value: `false`

 ### QDRANT_HOST
 The host on which Qdrant is running.
 Cat provides a ready-to-use Docker image for Qdrant.
 If you want to use an external instance of Qdrant, use this parameter to specify the host where it is running.
+You can also optionally specify the protocol to use in the URL to make a secure connection (for example https://example.com).

 Default value: `localhost`